Keep Up With McLean!

 Each year, more than 600 college students are treated at McLean Hospital.
-These young people come from more than 200 different colleges and university to address a broad range of issues and psychiatric illnesses.
-Today, more than ever, students with proper support, skills, and psychoeducation are thriving while learning to cope with mental health and adjustment issues.
+These young people come from more than 200 different colleges and universities to address a broad range of issues and psychiatric illnesses.
+Today, more than ever, students with proper support, skills, and symptom education are thriving while learning to cope with mental health and adjustment issues.

 The College Mental Health Program is ideal for:

 Through student-focused services for students receiving treatment throughout McLean Hospital, CMHP works closely with students and with institutions of higher education to support both mental health and academic goals.
 When students enter a treatment program, we get involved as a resource to the overall treatment team.
 CMHP services can include symptom education groups, consultation to treatment teams, and meetings with individual students planning to return to college or preparing to take a medical leave of absence.